ryanbrandt/twitterClassifier/README.md

 I have a mini-deployment live at http://ryanbrandt.pythonanywhere.com/

-Unfortunately, PythonAnywhere couldn't suppport the size of my model, so this is a reduced version which may not be as accurate--I intend to deploy the full version in the near future with some updates
+Unfortunately, PythonAnywhere couldn't suppport the size of my model, so this is a reduced version is not as accurate--I intend to deploy the full version in the near future with some updates